evolarjun/amr/docs/AMRFinder-database.md

               |- YYYY-MM-DD.#
                 ...

-Where [data/latest](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinder/data/latest/) is a link to the most recent version of the AMRFinder database.
+Where [data/latest](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinder/data/latest/) is a link to the most recent version of the AMRFinderPlus database.

-For easier analysis with other tools we provide the reference genes used by AMRFinder along with with additional metadata in the [Reference Gene Browser](https://www.ncbi.nlm.nih.gov/pathogens/isolates#/refgene/) and as a [tab-delimited file](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/Data/latest/Bacterial_Reference_Gene_Database.txt).
+For easier analysis with other tools we provide the reference genes used by AMRFinderPlus along with with additional metadata in the [Reference Gene Browser](https://www.ncbi.nlm.nih.gov/pathogens/isolates#/refgene/) and as a [tab-delimited file](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/Data/latest/Bacterial_Reference_Gene_Database.txt).